German foot-wear brand walks out of China, to set up operations in Agra

 Trump trying to shift blame from his 'incompetent response' to contain COVID-19: China

 Reports say that the company was expecting to reach full production capacity in two years and was expecting to invest Rs 110 crore in the first phase.
-Phase II would see the company setting up ancillary industries for production of raw material such ass outsoles, special fabrics and chemicals, which are not manufactured in India as of now.
+Phase II would see the company setting up ancillary industries for the production of raw material such as outsoles, special fabrics and chemicals, which are not manufactured in India as of now.

 It may be recalled that the Uttar Pradesh government has set up a task force to promote the state as a lucrative investment hub, in the wake of several investors moving out of China.